 - a good deal of time may be devoted to raising money for the group and recruiting new members

 - questioning the leader or having doubts about the teachings are strongly discouraged; such behaviour may even be punished

-Evidence that Alcoholics Anonymous is a Cult
+Evidence that Alcoholics Anonymous is not a Cult

 Is Alcoholics Anonymous a Cult?

 While members of AA that can be passionate in their promotion of the fellowship, it is very misleading to describe the group as a cult.
 There is no obligation to believe in anything or do anything; the programme is based on suggestions of what has worked for other people.
 It is also possible to openly challenge the teachings of AA at the meetings, which is a frequent occurrence.
 The fact that this fellowship has such a high turnover of members also makes it an unlikely candidate for any type of brainwashing cult.